Windows (WSL Ubuntu)

 VS Code extensions let you add languages and tools to your installation to support your development workflow.
 To install extensions, open up Visual Studio Code and select the extension's icon in the sidebar:

 After installing this extension, select the open a remote window icon: in the bottom left, choose "New WSL Window" and close the old window.
 You are now running in Linux and can install the other extensions.
 You should see "Install in WSL: Ubuntu" or now when installing the extensions that prefer to run in Linux.
-The Docker extension makes building, managing, and deploying containerized applications from Visual Studio Code easy.
-The GitHub Actions extension lets you manage your workflows, view the workflow run history, and helps with authoring workflows.
+The extension makes building, managing, and deploying containerized applications from Visual Studio Code easy.
+The extension lets you manage your workflows, view the workflow run history, and helps with authoring workflows.